spryce/une-llm-coding-challenge/README.md

 User 1's favourite colour is still red, confirming each user has a different session and contextual chat history.

+Additionally, try asking: `Can you summarise our conversation history?`

 ## Project Assumptions

 - I assume this application is only intended to be run using Flask's internal development server.
 It has not been configured and tested on a WSGI production server.
+- I have not limited the responses to any particular subject. e.g. Coding
 - I am not familiar with UNE policies so I have included an MIT license to avoid any issues.

 ## Future Improvements